-Your choice of entity may be affected mainly by minimizing personal liability or may be affected by your investment and operation needs.
+Your choice of entity may be affected by minimizing personal liability or your investment and operation needs.
 Whatever the case, the lawyers at Ogden Law Firm, PC can help you find the right business entity for you.
 Below is a brief summary of some of the considerations for choosing a particular entity.
 This summary is not intended to provide you legal advice, as each case and client is different.
 Rather, this is a general summary for your convenience.
 Contact us if you would like to talk to a business law attorney about forming a business entity.Corporation

 Thus, a LLC shields the owners from personal liability, including debts, judgments and other liabilities incurred by the business or the business owners.
 In addition, a LLC does not have the double tax consequences of a corporation.
-A LLC does require filing fees and papers with the appropriate authorities and does not begin these requirements have been met.
+A LLC does require filing fees and papers with the appropriate authorities, and does not begin until these requirements have been met.

 The formation of a LLC requires an Operating Agreement which should be drafted by an experienced and seasoned attorney who can build the flexibility you need into your company and how it will operate.
 Contact us to discuss LLC entity formation and how it can be used and adapted for you.General Partnership

 A general partnership is simply a business for profit that is owned by two or more people.
-The owners of a partnership do not need to file papers or pay any fees to begin the partnership.
+The owners of a partnership do not need to file any papers or pay any fees to begin the partnership.
 Rather, the partnership begins when the business begins.
-Generally speaking, each partner is taxed for their share of the business profits and each partner is liable for debts as well.
-The biggest downside of this entity choice is that there is personal liability for the debts, judgments and liabilities incurred by the business.Limited Partnership
+Generally speaking, each partner is taxed for their share of the business profits, and each partner is liable for debts as well.
+The biggest downside of this entity choice is that there is personal liability for the debts, judgments, and liabilities incurred by the business.Limited Partnership

 Nonprofit corporations are corporations that are formed with the intent to carry out a purpose that is charitable, educational, literary, religious, or scientific.
 One of the largest benefits to a nonprofit corporation is that the money that is taken in for the charitable purpose is normally tax-free.